-The company decides to retarget Mr B. and many other customers with the same previous behaviour on the site and show them those ads so they can be more motivated to visit the website again and buy a camera.
+The company decides to retarget Mr. B. and many other customers with the same previous behavior on the site and show them those ads so they can be more motivated to visit the website again and buy a camera.

-This is how retargeting works and it basically targeting people based on their previous behaviour on your website.
+This is how retargeting works and it basically targets people based on their previous behavior on your website.

 Even though these terms are used interchangeably, I feel there is a slight difference between Remarketing vs Retargeting.